trbarrett/customer-preference-centre/README.md

 # Customer Preference Centre
 #### Technical Exercise

-## Built:
+## Development Environment:
-Developed in Visual Studio Community 2017 (Version 15.9.5) For Dotnet Core 2.1
+Developed for Dotnet Core 2.1 in Visual Studio Community 2017 (Version 15.9.5)

 ## Design
 The guidence said that the "The input/output format is yours to decide.".
 I have chosen to use Json over HTTP for the input/output, with Suave specifically for the webserver.
 I had similar code I used for another project which made it fairly easy to do the same thing here.